kubascodes/tech-challenge-2020/README.md

 2. **React.js** runs on the front-end, to allow for dynamic content loading, to prevent unnecessary data requests and to handle interaction with the user (events, actions, redirects, routing) according to the industry standards.
 3. On the back-end, we're using the fast **Express.js** server to handle incoming requests from React.js, but also to allow authorized users to access our API from 3rd party applications.
 This functionality is possible, but we keep it disabled at the moment as it is subject to data privacy protection laws.
 4. Data is stored in **MongoDB** according to schemas available in the models folder.
 There is a schema for users and patients, specifying the required fields.
 We connect to MongoDB via the Mongoose driver.

+### Data Modelling
+1. Data model is available in `/models` folder and schemas are defined for both users and patients.
+Datatypes are defined to prevent users from inserting malicious code.
+2. Data is validated on the client before submission and then again on the server to ensure it is correct.
+3. The data sent from the client should be available in the `body` of the request to that it can be read by the `body-parser` package.
+4. All data transfers are carried by requests and responses in `JSON` format.